- Why does the school need to do this?

 - How long will it take?

 The project will take around three and a half years in total, with the work on the new Sports Centre taking approximately two and a half years.

 - What will happen to sport at Winchester College during this period?

-Temporary facilities will be created to provide as much sport for pupils on the campus as possible.
-This will be supplemented by arranging use of off-campus facilities.
+Temporary facilities will be constructed on Kingsgate Park to provide as much sport for pupils on campus as possible.
+This will be supplemented by use of off-campus facilities.

 - Will sports facilities be available to members of the Wykeham Sports Club during the build?